MAVENSDC/cdflib/README.rst

 - This library currently only handles the GZIP compression for both variables and files.
 The other 3 compression types (RLE, HUFF, AHUFF) are not yet supported.

-- This module assumes VXRs list records in order.
-For example the pointer to records 0-100 comes first, followed by 100-200, then 200-300, etc.  While nearly all CDF files have the records in order, there is no requirement for this.
+- This module assumes VXRs list the VVRs in order.
+For example the pointer to records 0-100 comes first, followed by 101-200, then 201-300, etc.  While nearly all CDF files have the records in order, there is no requirement for this.

 - The variable type "EPOCH16" is being stored as a np.complex128 type.
 The real component is the first double, and the imaginary component is the second.